6 Beers To Drink On St. Patty’s Day That Aren’t Guinness

 The Obsidian Stout has strong notes espresso along with chocolatey roasted barley.
 It was named the World’s Best Dry Stout at the World Beer Awards in 2012.
 If you can get your hands on this brew any time of year, definitely try it.
 We promise you won’t be disappointed.

-This beer is higher in alcohol, bolder in flavor and heavier in body.
+This beer is higher in alcohol, bolder in flavour and heavier in body.
 Green Flash Double Stout has a thick texture and auras of cocoa and dark fruits.
 And it’s very boozy which makes it’s perfect to drink on St. Patrick’s Day with your friends.

 Left Hand Brewing’s Milk Stout Nitro tastes like a boozy glass of chocolate milk, which sound amazing.
 This brew has hints of vanilla, brown sugar and coffee.
 It’s nitrogenated (like Guinness).
 If you’ve ever noticed that a can of Guinness has a little ball inside, there’s a reason: It keeps the nitro carbonation moving and results in a nice, creamy pour.
 This bottle doesn’t have a similar mechanism, so you need to “hard pour” the beer, meaning without tipping your glass at all.
 Some beer geeks even recommend shaking the bottle up and down like a ketchup bottle.
 This helps create the perfect, creamy head.